13 Reasons to Shop at Walmart (Even If You Hate Walmart)

-Let’s be honest: Many shoppers have a love-hate relationship with Walmart.
+It's fair to say many shoppers nurse a love-hate relationship with Walmart.
 Prices are competitive (love), but the giant retailer consistently receives low marks in customer satisfaction surveys (hate).
-And yet, 265 million shoppers worldwide still visit its stores every week, so Walmart must be doing something right.
+And yet, 240 million shoppers worldwide still visit its stores every week in 2021, so Walmart must be doing something right, even though that number has been in a troubling downward trajectory since 2019, when 275 million people passed through Walmart's doors worldwide weekly.
 If, like me, you abandoned Walmart years ago, it may be time to reconsider.
 The Bentonville, Ark.-based company has been fast remaking itself, sending shots over the bows of rivals ranging from Target and Amazon to just about every supermarket chain within shouting distance, including Aldi, Safeway, Kroger and even upscale Whole Foods.

-We recently checked out a couple of Walmart stores in Northern Virginia to take in some of the changes unfurled by Uncle Wally.
-We also gazed into Walmart’s online world of wonders.
-Take a look at what we found.
+We checked out a couple of Walmart stores in central Virginia to take in some of the changes unfurled by Uncle Wally.
+We've also been tracking new features and services across Walmart.com, and spoke with some shopping experts.
+Take a look at what you'll find.

-Walmart in 2018 overhauled produce sections at many of its 5,000 stores.
+Walmart in 2018 overhauled produce sections at many of its 4,743 U.S. stores.
 Depending on your neighborhood store, you’ll also find gourmet cheeses, charcuterie and sushi.
 The bakery aisle got a makeover, too.
-It’s all part of a bid by Walmart to take its look and grocery lineup more upscale, an effort that continues through 2019.
+It’s all part of a bid by Walmart to make its look and grocery lineup more upscale, an effort that continues.
 The company even opened a Culinary & Innovation Center test kitchen near its Arkansas headquarters to develop new food items.

 And here’s something I thought I’d never see at Walmart: A healthy push into the world of organic foods.
 While the chain is phasing out the Wild Oats organic brand from its shelves, it’s replacing it with newly launched organic items from its low-cost Great Value line.